davidenoma/moka/docs/README_Snakemake_ARC.md

 You’re still picking up the system `conda`.
 Fix:
 1. `micromamba activate snk`
 2. `conda --version` (verify ≥ 24.7.1)
-3. Run `snakemake -j22 --use-conda` again.
+3. Run `snakemake -c 22 --use-conda` again.

 If it persists on compute nodes, ensure your batch job initializes micromamba (the wrapper and sbatch do this explicitly).